-The final examination will be three hours long and will cover all the material in the course.
+The final examination will be given online.
+This exam will be held three hours long and cover all the material in the course.

 NOTE: Students are responsible for finding out the date and time of the final exams once the schedule is posted by the Examinations Office.
 Conflicts or problems with the scheduling of the final exam must be reported directly to the Examinations Office, not to your instructor.
-It is the Department's policy and the Examinations Office's policy that students are to be available until the end of the final exam period.
-Conflicts due to travel plans will not be accommodated.